the-watchmaker/arathia-saga-chatgpt/README.md

 _written with ChatGPT_

 ## How to navigate
-- Prompts are all in markdown files at the moment. [name].prompt.md
+- All in markdown at the moment. prompt.md contains main prompts used
 - The generated settings are in `/settings` folder.
+Where it contains results and "connection" prompts.
-- The generated contents are in `/story` folder.
+- The generated contents are in `/story` where you can read a finished story